 Chef Reetu Uday Kugaji, Celebrity Chef, Culinary Expert, Mentor, Food Blogger, Hospitality and Food Consultant

 - Fresh herbs aren’t used as a garnish.
 When added in a warm soup, it releases essential oils that bring about a soothing aroma.
-Add fresh herbs just before serving the soup because they will definitely lose their aromatic properties very quickly.
+Add fresh herbs just before serving because they will lose their aromatic properties very quickly.

 - Croutons can do wonders, especially if they are herbed or multigrain croutons.